cjolson1/Lagunitas-Quality-Assurance/README.md

    - **Scenario #2:** Dragging the Open File dialog window around, and this seems to work fine as expected.
 Also drag the window outside of the screen and the window redraws itself back correctly.
    - **Scenario #3:** Tried opening file without extension, and Notepad crashes!
 Bug #456 filed.

+Pros:
+- **Can find previously unknown errors**
+- **Low Cost:** No need to create unit tests, so developers get instantaneous feedback on software performance.

+Cons:
+- **Limited by the domain of knowledge of the tester**
+-  **Cannot be done for long period of time**

 ### Acceptance Tests

 Acceptance tests verify if the full system meets all requirements and if the program is prepped for delivery.
-You should have a set of pre-written scenarios and test cases that will be used to test the application.
-More ideas will be shared about the application and more tests can be performed on it to gauge its accuracy and the reasons why the project was initiated.
-Acceptance tests are not only intended to point out simple spelling mistakes, cosmetic errors, or interface gaps, but also to point out any bugs in the application that will result in system crashes or major errors in the application.
+At this stage, the focus is on the user-experience.
+Acceptance tests are not only intended to point out simple spelling mistakes, cosmetic errors, or interface gaps, but also determine:

-By performing acceptance tests on an application, the testing team will deduce how the application will perform in production.
+	- **Usability:** Is the UI configured to their liking?
+Did we put the customer branding in all the right places?
+Do   we have all the fields/screens they asked for?
+	- **Maintainability:** How will we deliver software updates/patches?
+	- **Configurability:** Can user modify the system to suit their needs?

 Here is a <a href="https://blog.8thlight.com/doug-bradbury/2011/04/26/ten-ways-to-do-acceptance-testing-wrong.html">link</a> to some common mistakes that teams make when doing Acceptance Tests.

-There is a variety of software out there that can perform automated Acceptance Tests, and we suggest using [CasperJS](#casperjs).
+There is a variety of software out there that can perform automated front-end tests, and we suggest using [CasperJS](#casperjs).
+These should always be supplemented by manual human testers verifying if everything does in fact look correct.

 Here is a breakdown of the good and the bad with Selenium and Casper:

 Selenium WebDriver

 - **The good:** You can automate most browsers and mobile devices in many different programming languages.
-It’s pretty widely adopted across other frameworks as well, and can integrate with BDD tools such as Cucumber.
+It’s pretty widely adopted across other frameworks as well, and can integrate with BDD (Behavior Driven Development) tools such as Cucumber.
 There are meetups and conferences and Google Hangouts where you can find support.
 Selenium is pretty easy to pick up with some programming knowledge.
-You can also use Selenium Grid/Server or SauceLabs to run your tests in parallel across multiple machines.
+You can also use Selenium Grid/Server or <a href = "https://saucelabs.com/">SauceLabs</a> to run your tests in parallel across multiple machines.
 - **The bad:** Just because you can do almost anything doesn’t mean you should.
 It’s very tempting to try to make your test suite run on every browser and support mobile devices, but the maintenance cost is very high and it’ll take you a while to figure out how to make each browser’s driver work with your code.
 Utilizing Selenium’s capabilities to run across browsers and devices and in parallel on Sauce was a lot of effort for very little reward.
-I can remember only one instance where the other browsers caught a bug, because many cross-browser bugs are visual and won’t be caught by automation.
 All of that effort you spend maintaining can’t be spent making new tests, and you still have to manually check those browsers for visual bugs.

-- We would mainly recommend Selenium for large teams who intend to utilize the cross-platform and cross-browser testing features or use Sauce Labs.
+Selenium is excellent for large teams who intend to utilize the cross-platform and cross-browser testing features or use Sauce Labs.
 The maintenance cost will be high, but if you have the patience and bandwidth, go for it.
 Selenium is a widely-adopted and powerful tool for automation and can help you achieve your wildest automated testing dreams if you’re dedicated enough.

 CasperJS

-- **The good:** CasperJS’s <a href="http://docs.casperjs.org/en/latest/modules/">API</a> is incredibly helpful compared to the digging with Selenium.
-The tester module makes your passes and fails very clear, and the tester API is also nice to work with.
-You can write your tests in CoffeeScript or JavaScript, and if you can’t figure out how to do what you want in CasperJS you can do it in JavaScript or CoffeeScript.
-CasperJS is quick, light-weight, and easy to set up.
-There are very helpful getting started guides for beginners.
-Automated tests will most likely not completely replace manual testing, and headless browsing takes less time and minimizes the maintenance burden, because you’re not trying to figure out why your tests don’t work a certain way in one browser.
+- **The good:** CasperJS’s <a href="http://docs.casperjs.org/en/latest/modules/">API documentation</a> is incredibly helpful compared to the digging with Selenium.
+The tester module makes your passes and fails very clear.
+You can write your tests in CoffeeScript or JavaScript, or CasperJS.
+CasperJS, as a headless browser is quick, light-weight, and easy to set up.
+There are very helpful guides for beginners.
 This will leave you time for the inevitable manual testing, or for writing even more CasperJS scripts.
 While CasperJS doesn’t have quite as wide an adoption as Selenium, there are already a lot of great open-source tools to help you do a lot of cool things with it.
-- **The bad:** It’s a bit harder to get answers to your questions on the framework because of its newness.
-A lot of the tools that work with CasperJS are very new and still have bugs to work out, so you may invest a good chunk of time into them before realizing that they are not mature enough to use for your testing.
-Headless browsing is sometimes intimidating; debugging is not incredibly fun to do when you can’t see what your code is doing in a browser.
+- **The bad:** Headless browsing is sometimes intimidating; debugging is not incredibly fun to do when you can’t see what your code is doing in a browser.
 CasperJS’s debug mode combined with its methods to capture screenshots are a good substitute in my opinion, but be patient when you start learning this framework.

-- CasperJS is a great tool for small teams like Lagunitas.
-The output of test passes and fails gets kind of unmanageable once you have a lot of test files, so you may want to look into writing something that outputs a digest of test results to avoid minutes of scrolling.
-Use this if you’re a small team who wants to make tests quickly.
-Use this if you know and love Javascript or Coffeescript and want to write your tests in one of those languages.
-Use this if you want to learn basic Javascript or Coffeescript.
+CasperJS is a great tool for small teams like Lagunitas, who want to test quickly.

 A detailed slideshow on how to perform using Selenium WebDriver can be found <a href="http://www.slideshare.net/NickBelhomme/mastering-selenium-for-automated-acceptance-tests/34-Setting_up_the_grid">here</a>.